 Haystacks are a family-favorite addition to holiday baked goods platters!
-Chow mein noodles and marshmallows are covered in chocolate to make these fun, non-traditional Christmas cookies!
+Chow mein noodles and marshmallows are covered in chocolate to make these haystacks a fun, Christmas cookie!

 I haven’t had Haystacks since I was a little kid.
 I don’t see them that often at parties nor do my friends talk about making them at the holidays.
 Yet, I knew they had to be a part of the 12 Days of Cookies for one reason…

 There’s a hand written recipe for Haystacks on a piece of binder paper tucked into the back cover of my Betty Crocker Cooky Book.
 Handwritten by me, as a kid – probably not older than 8 or 9 years old.
 I’ve looked at this recipe every year and I’ve never stopped to really think about what it meant… until this year.
 This recipe was a foreshadowing of my life to come as a baker and recipe developer.